openbot-tech/core/README.md

 # Prerequisits

-### OSX or Linux
+### Use OSX/Linux
-- You need to run the both from OSX or Linux.
+- To run open bot you need a Unix bash shell from OSX or Linux.
 If you are using Microsoft, setup a virtual machine.

 ### Docker